 Jay Collier

-I started at ‘GBH as a Boston University student assistant for the Ten O’Clock News and, for the next four years, I worked on the crew for series and specials shot on video, including Evening at Pops (in Symphony Hall, on the Esplanade, and from the Lincoln Memorial), Elliot Norton Reviews (his last seasons), This Old House (a few early seasons), The Victory Garden, Tom Rush Live at Symphony Hall, Masterpiece Theater, Mystery!, American Playhouse, and Two Gentlemen Folk.
+I started at ‘GBH as a Boston University student assistant for the Ten O’Clock News and, for the next four years, I worked in production and post-production for series and specials shot on video, including Evening at Pops (in Symphony Hall, on the Esplanade, and from the Lincoln Memorial), Elliot Norton Reviews (his last seasons), This Old House (a few early seasons), The Victory Garden, Tom Rush Live at Symphony Hall, Masterpiece Theater, Mystery!, American Playhouse, Two Gentlemen Folk, and others.

-After leaving in 1986, I produced national promos at PBS in Alexandria, promoted local and national programs at Vermont Public Television (then ETV), and served as first executive director for an educational cable channel in Burlington, Vermont.
-In 1997, I was drawn to higher education full-time, and worked at MIT, UMass, Dartmouth, and Bates in digital video and online media.
+After leaving in 1986, I produced national promos at PBS in Alexandria, promoted local and national programs at Vermont PBS (then ETV), and served as the first executive director for an educational cable channel in Burlington, Vermont.
+In 1997, I was drawn to higher education full-time and worked at MIT, Dartmouth, and Bates in online communications.
+I consulted in K-12 and higher education communications and program development for Harvard Law, the Maine Department of Education, Educate Maine, and UNE.

 From Jay Collier — 9/16/2010